solana-labs/solana/src/programs.md

 Solana supports several kinds of persistent storage, called *accounts*:

 1. Executable
-2. Writable by a client
+2. Owned by a client
-3. Writable by a program
+3. Owned by a program
-4. Read-only
+4. Credit-only

 All accounts are identified by public keys and may hold arbirary data.
 When the client sends messages to programs, it requests access to storage using those keys.
 The runtime loads the account data and passes it to the program.
 The runtime also ensures accounts aren't written to if not owned by the client or program.
-Any writes to read-only accounts are discarded unless the write was to credit tokens.
+Any writes to credit-only accounts are discarded unless the write was to credit tokens.
 Any user may credit other accounts tokens, regardless of account permission.